-Porto has been named one of the Top 10 European Destinations by Lonely Planet, European Consumer’s Choice and TripAdvisor.
-Located on the Douro River in the north of Portugal, it’s a city with great cultural and historical importance and is well known for its Port wine.
-Porto boasts beautiful natural landscapes, towering bridges, impressive architecture as well as great culture, gastronomy, and nightlife.
-It’s one of the up and coming cities to visit in Europe and the past few years has seen a huge upswing in gay and gay-friendly venues across the city.
-Portugal is probably one of the least expensive countries to visit in western Europe so your money will go far during a visit.
+Porto is an underrated beauty of a city, often overlooked in favor of its big brother, Lisbon.
+It has been named one of the Top 10 European Destinations by Lonely Planet, European Consumer’s Choice, and TripAdvisor.
+Located on the Douro River in the north of Portugal, it’s a city with great cultural and historical importance and is well known for its Port wine—hence the name!
+Porto boasts beautiful natural landscapes, towering bridges, impressive architecture, as well as great culture, gastronomy, and nightlife for its modest size.
+It’s one of the up-and-coming cities to visit in Europe, and the past few years have seen a huge upswing in gay and gay-friendly venues across the city.
+What's more, Portugal is probably one of the least expensive countries to visit in Western Europe, so your money will go far during a visit.

 You can download the Gay Porto guide for free.
 Just provide your email address and we’ll email you a PDF.